fraterrisus/walkthroughs/deathlord/index.md

 *Deathlord* is a notoriously difficult game for its era, and relatively non-linear from a time where that wasn't common, but still I'm surprised that this seems to be the first "complete" walkthrough for it.
 However, as usual, I would be remiss if I didn't recognize the giants on whose shoulders I stand.

 **Andrew Schultz** wrote a humor walkthrough that prioritized narrative over hints, but it's his automatically-generated color maps that really made a difference for me.
+He also did a bunch of digging around in the data files around the same time I did, which allowed me to cross-check my work against his.

 **Wilson Lau**'s Deathlord FAQ and dump of the conversational strings were both excellent points of reference.